dotadd/pf2e-dots-fan-errata/README.md

 # PF2e Dot's Fan Errata

 This module contains my personal errata and house rules for Pathfinder Second Edition.
+If they sound good to you, feel free to use them!

 ## How To

-Go to the journals compendium, open the only entry and read from there.
+Go to the journals compendium, open the entries there (one for ORC content, the other for OGL content) and read from there.

 ## Feedback